bsolomon1124/misc/azure/azure_notes.md

 ### Overview

-**Azure Policy**: service to create, assign and, manage IT policies to enforce different rules and effects over your resources
+**Azure Policy**: service to create, assign and, manage IT policies to enforce different rules and effects over your resources.

-Example: ensure that all resources have the `Department` tag associated with them.
+Example: ensure that all resources have a value for the `Department` tag associated with them.

-Azure Policy versus RBAC: a Policy is assigned to a _scope_, such as a resource group; RBAC assigns permissions to _users and groups_
+Azure Policy versus RBAC: a Policy is assigned to a _scope_, such as a resource group; RBAC assigns permissions to _users and groups_.

 - RBAC focuses on _user actions_ at different scopes
 - Azure Policy focuses on _resource properties_ during deployment and for already-existing resources